apache/flink/docs/concepts/stateful-stream-processing.md

 Keyed state is maintained in what can be thought of as an embedded key/value store.
 The state is partitioned and distributed strictly together with the streams that are read by the stateful operators.
-Hence, access to the key/value state is only possible on *keyed streams*, after a *keyBy()* function, and is restricted to the values associated with the current event's key.
+Hence, access to the key/value state is only possible on *keyed streams*, i.e. after a keyed/partitioned data exchange, and is restricted to the values associated with the current event's key.
 Aligning the keys of streams and state makes sure that all state updates are local operations, guaranteeing consistency without transaction overhead.
 This alignment also allows Flink to redistribute the state and adjust the stream partitioning transparently.

 <img src="{{ site.baseurl }}/fig/state_partitioning.svg" alt="State and Partitioning" class="offset" width="50%" />